Azure-Samples/storage-tables-php-pagination-query/README.md

 - [PHP Tools for Visual Studio][1](Optional)

 ## Building the sample
-Install via Composer: open a command prompt and execute this in your project root.
+Install via Composer: open a command prompt and execute under command in your project root.
 > php composer.phar install
 ![][2]

 ## Running the sample
-- In index.php file, replace "<yourAccount>" and "<yourKey>" with your own account and key.
+- In index.php file, replace "&lt;yourAccount&gt;" and "&lt;yourKey&gt;" with your own account and key.
 - Press F5 to debug.
 ![][3]

-Then you will see a page like this:
+Then you will see a query result page:
 ![][4]

 ## Using the code